mdsheraj123/mdsheraj123.github.io/_posts/2023-12-02-Democracy-and-the-propoganda-media-headache.md

 It is also true that due to hedonism and short term thinking, many of us do not know what is best for us.

+One solution in favor of democracy is just don't watch the news and media and don't participate in voting.
+But this can end up very negative if done in groups when other groups vote heavily.
+Wrong decisions in a democracy often face less criticism and have an aura of authenticity but it is not justified as seen in the violence against Rohingya muslims in Myanmar after Myanmar became a democracy leading it to become a military dictatorship again.